Cha3eee/chenie-varela-coding-exam/README.md

 php artisan test

 ## Additional Instruction
-In editing/updating the product, the admin will need to double click the textbox.
+To edit/update the product, the admin will need to double-click the textbox so it becomes editable.

 ## System Details
 * PHP Version: PHP 8.2.10